RayD-123/Interactive-3D-Christmas-Tree/README.en.md

-# 🎄 Christmas Magic — Gesture-Controlled Christmas Tree
+# 🎄 Interactive-3D-Christmas-Tree — Gesture-Controlled Christmas Tree

 > Light up a Christmas tree with your hands.
 Fist for tree, open hand for galaxy, heart gesture for pink heart, and gaze at a gift box to open the photo inside.